-If the Eastern Caribbean was my first taste of adventure travel, here’s how I’d get started, making the most of the unique opportunities in every port.
+If the Eastern Caribbean is your first taste of adventure travel, here’s how to get started, making the most of the unique opportunities in every port.

 1. Where to Find Adventure in Grand Turk

-Paddle A Boat into The Living Heart of The Island
+Paddle into The Living Heart of The Island

-This is the next best thing to getting in the water—particularly because Grand Turk’s kayaks have glass bottoms, allowing you to see everything down there.
-The island’s kayaking tours usually head to the fertile mangroves, because that’s where the most dazzling wildlife can be found, flitting from branch to branch overhead or darting right under your kayak in a flash of colors.
+This is the next best thing to getting in the water—particularly in a glass-bottom kayak allowing you to see everything down there.
+Kayaking tours usually head to the fertile mangroves, because that’s where the most dazzling wildlife flits from branch to branch or darts under your kayak in a flash of colors.

-There are no prior certification requirements for kayaking.
-However, it may be a relatively leisurely pace, but it’s still a significant workout for the upper body, especially since you’ll be paddling along for at least a couple of hours.
+There are no certification requirements for kayaking, and even at a leisurely pace it’s still a significant upper body workout, especially on tours like this where you’ll be paddling along for a couple of hours.

 2. Adventure Activities in Old San Juan, Puerto Rico

-Surfing lessons are a popular shore excursion on major cruises to San Juan—and you’ll also find local surf schools offering tuition at local beaches including Escambron, which is just down the coast from Old San Juan.
+Now repeat this a dozen times, or until your body learns to balance.
+Even just attempting to surf is fun, and it can keep you busy all day.
+Surfing lessons are a popular shore excursion —and you’ll also find local surf schools at local beaches lining the coast from Old San Juan.

 Walk Around Old San Juan In Record Time…If Your Legs Can Take It

-If riding the Atlantic seems like too much hard work, try going for a walk instead—with an adventurous twist.
+If riding the Atlantic seems too tough, try walking—with an adventurous twist.

-A brisk walk round Old San Juan (Puerto Rico’s oldest settlement) requires a good pair of legs.
-A complete lap of the old city is at least a three-hour hike, without factoring in stops for sightseeing and refreshments.
-This tour of the ancient fortresses of the old city is rated “Difficult” for a reason—it’s a place of 500-year-old cobblestones, uneven surfaces and occasionally treacherous steps.
-It’ll stretch you, guaranteed.
+A brisk walk round Old San Juan requires a good pair of legs.
+A complete lap of the old city takes at least three hours, without factoring in stops for sightseeing and refreshments.
+This tour of the ancient fortresses of the old city is rated “Difficult” for a reason—the 500-year-old cobblestones, uneven surfaces and occasionally treacherous steps.

 3. Where to Go for Adventure in St. Maarten

-There’s no airport in the world like Princess Juliana International.
-The main runway starts less than a hundred feet beyond the end of Maho Beach —and when the planes fly over, they’re just a few seconds from touchdown, and so low (less than 100 feet) that you feel like you can reach out and touch the wheels…
+There’s no airport in the world like Princess Juliana International; the main runway starts less than a hundred feet beyond Maho Beach.
+When the planes fly over, they’re just seconds from touchdown, and less than 100 feet high so you’ll feel like you can touch them!

-It starts easily enough.
-There’s a brand-new chairlift called the Sky Explorer (formerly the Pirate Sky Ride) that takes you all the way up Sentry Hill to the highest point on the island, inevitably called the Crow’s Nest.
-From there, all you have to do is swallow your fear, say a prayer and clamber onto the Flying Dutchman zip-line, which plunges at a world-record 42-degree angle towards the forest canopy below.
-You’ll cover half a mile in your secured harness chair, descending nearly 1,000 feet at speeds of up to 50 miles an hour.
-Permission to shriek is granted.
+Zip-lining is all about adrenaline, so get yours pumping with the steepest, most thrilling zip-line in the world.
+There’s a brand-new chairlift called the Sky Explorer that takes you all the way up Sentry Hill to the highest point on the island.
+From there, all you have to do is swallow your fear and get onto the Flying Dutchman zip-line, which plunges at a world-record 42-degree angle towards the forest below.
+You’ll cover half a mile descending more than 1,000 feet at speeds of up to 55 miles an hour.
+Shrieking allowed.

 4. Where to Find Adventure on St. Kitts